 Metro Atlanta with almost 6 Million inhabitants is the 9th largest US population center and the largest economy of all metro areas in the Southeast region.
 The city offers a broad cultural diversity and international business possibilities being the cross-road of the Southeast.
 According to Michael Porter of Harvard University, Georgia’s outstanding infrastructure ranges fourth largest logistic hub in the US with Hartsfield-International Airport, deep-water port facilities close by and an outstanding road and train infrastructure.

 Within Aerotropolis it is planned to integrate a new multi-modal transportation terminal with up to six high-speed rail lines that are focusing on probably connecting the business center Atlanta with Chattanooga, Charlotte, Savannah and Birmingham, and with Columbus.
-Currently the Atlanta-Charlotte line has most funding for studies to be completed in 2015.
+Currently the Atlanta-Charlotte line has most funding for studies.
 The idea is to run the high speed train lines along existing interstate highways.
 Commuter trains with multiple stops could not compete in feasibility studies so far.

 For US Market Access & Employment